 I can’t stress enough how important the food you eat or don’t eat, affects your health and your cancer.
 Food can be medicine or poison.
 It is something you have complete control of, when cancer seems to otherwise be hijacking your life.

 Eat lots of fresh vegetables, especially fermented ones.
 Not too much meat, only good quality grass fed organic.
 Limit or better yet, eliminate sugar.
 Consume good oils like fish, coconut, olive oil and hearty bone broths.
 Try fasting.

-A lot of this stuff is considered complimentary or alternative medicine, which is starting to get more recognized in the medical field through integrative medicine.
+A lot of this stuff is considered complimentary or alternative medicine, which is gaining more traction in the medical field through integrative medicine.
 It is important to understand that there is a whole lot of unsupported, out right quackery when it comes to miracle cures for cancer.
 Be skeptical and be cautious, a lot folks are trying to make a buck from vulnerable and desperate people like us.

 Believe me.
-You will get all sorts of advice from well-meaning people and a lot of it will be worthless.
+You will get all sorts of advice from well-meaning people and a lot of it will be worthless, maybe even harmful.

 The book Anti-Cancer: A New Way of Life had lots of awesome info in it, and I would recommend this highly to everyone.
 I read this AFTER I more or less made it through the worst of it, but it was ra-affirming and would have been helpful earlier!

 When I was enduring my journey through the thick of cancer, I was more or less following some version of “paleo style” eating.
 I can say personally and from testimonials of several people I know, that folks feel better and have more energy when they clean things up, removing inflammatory foods from their diet.
 For a good starting point and continued education I would recommend the “Marks Daily Apple” blog, and his “Primal Blueprint” to get started.